jodal/pyspotify/docs/api/session.rst

         Browse an album, calling the callback when the browser's metadata is loaded.

-        :param album: A spotify album (does not have to be loaded)
+        :param album: a Spotify album (does not have to be loaded)
         :type album: :class:`Album`
-        :param callback: signature : ``(AlbumBrowser browser, Object userdata)``
+        :param callback: a function with signature :
+            ``(AlbumBrowser browser, Object userdata)``
         :param userdata: any object
         :returns: An :class:`AlbumBrowser` object containing the results

+        .. deprecated:: 1.7
-        .. note:: DEPRECATED, use :class:`AlbumBrowser` instead.
+            Use :class:`AlbumBrowser` instead.

     .. method:: browse_artist(artist, callback[, userdata])